timker/docs/docs/_documentation/AutoQuery-Data.md

 ### Use AutoQuery Viewer

-A direct result of this means you can reuse [AutoQuery Viewer](https://github.com/ServiceStack/Admin) (announced in the previous release) to access a rich auto UI for querying all AutoQuery implementations together in the same UI, whether queries are served from an RDBMS or an alternative data source.
+A direct result of this means you can reuse [AutoQuery Viewer](https://github.com/ServiceStack/Admin) to access a rich auto UI for querying all AutoQuery implementations together in the same UI, whether queries are served from an RDBMS or an alternative data source.

 [![](https://raw.githubusercontent.com/ServiceStack/Admin/master/img/query-default-values.png)](https://github.com/ServiceStack/Admin)